 During Year 2 you will spend your time on a paid work placement either in the UK or abroad, and our dedicated team of tutors will ensure you are matched to a placement that is suitable for you.

 In Years 3 and 4 you will deepen your understanding of the core subjects of finance, marketing and human resources management, and we offer specialist core modules in Revenue and Pricing and Event Management, both of which have been recognised by industry for the invaluable skills they provide for our graduates.
 The Bacchus Mentoring Programme links all final-year undergraduate students with senior, experienced executives from the international hospitality and tourism industry.
 You will have a dedicated mentor who provides realistic insights into the challenges and opportunities in hospitality and tourism, and can help guide you when applying for graduate jobs.
 This programme has had a major impact on the learning experience of our students and many of these relationships are so strong that they continue long after students have begun their careers.
 Alongside the core modules, elective modules such as Planning a Successful Event, e-Marketing for Service Businesses and Intercultural Management provide an opportunity for students to tailor their programme and to expand their knowledge base into areas that reflect their own interests and that draw on the specialist expertise of faculty members.
 The modular course structure allows you to develop a personalised study programme that reflects both your personal interests and your career aspirations.

 Foreign languages are an option for students who choose to develop their skills in this area and we offer languages from beginner's through to advanced level.
 You can view the detailed course structure and list of modules in the Downloads section.

 As our courses are reviewed regularly as part of our quality assurance framework, the module list you choose from may vary from that shown here.

-In the second year of the course you will gain invaluable work experience on a compulsory one year paid work placement.
+In the second year of the course you will gain invaluable work experience on a optional one year paid work placement.